Mythologos/EvaLatin2024-NostraDomina/README.md

 ```

+For our experiments, we ran sets of 4 trials across a variety of scenarios.
+In particular, we ran variations on the following model components:
+- **Embeddings**: Latin BERT, LaBERTa, PhilBERTa, SPhilBERTa, mBERT, CANINE-C, CANINE-S
+- **Encoders**: Identity, BiLSTM, Transformer
+- **Loss Functions**: Cross-Entropy, Gold Distance-Weighted Cross Entropy
+- **Datasets**: Polarity Coordinate, Gaussian

+Note that not all combinations were used.
+Namely, SPhilBERTa, capturing sentence-level rather than word-level representations,
+uses only the Identity encoder.
+Moreover, the same embedding was not applied with the Gaussian dataset, as it was used to train the GMM which generated that dataset.
+Finally, the Gold Distance-Weighted Cross Entropy loss is only used with the Polarity Coordinate data, as the Gaussian data has no such measure of "distance" to use.

+During these trials, we varied the learning rate, the hidden size (when applicable), and number of encoder layers (when applicable).
+Their ranges were as follows:
+- **Hidden Size**: {64, 96, 128, 192, 256, 384, 512, 768, 1024}
+- **Layers**: {1, 2, 3, 4}
+- **Learning Rate**: {1e-05, 2e-05, 3e-05, 4e-05, 5e-05, 6e-05, 7e-05, 8e-05, 9e-05, 1e-04, 2e-04, 3e-04, 4e-04, 5e-04, 6e-04, 7e-04, 8e-04, 9e-04, 1e-03, 2e-03, 3e-03, 4e-03, 5e-03, 6e-03, 7e-03, 8e-03, 9e-03, 1e-02}

+These ranges were selected based upon a mixture of previous experience and in consulting related work.
+To elaborate further, the hidden size range consists of all powers of 2 from 2\*\*6 and 2\*\*10 alongside each average of each pair of successively larger powers of 2.
+The learning rate range contains progressively longer intervals between learning rates, starting with 1e-05 to 9e-05 (in steps of 1e-05), following that with 1e-04 to 9e-04 (in steps of 1e-04), following that with 1e-03 to 9e-03 (in steps of 1e-03), and concluding with 1e-02.
+This range is an attempt to keep the number of possible learning rates low while covering a decent range and including ones found in related works.

+Regarding the learning rate range, there was a mild mistake in the code which caused 1e-04 and 1e-03 appeared twice.
+This made them slightly more likely to appear than the other values.
+To allow our experiments to be reduplicated exactly, we did not correct this.
+However, extensions of this code should be aware of it so that they may correct or incorporate it as they wish.

 ## Contributing

 This repository contains code relating to our submission to EvaLatin 2024, an evaluation campaign at the [LT4HALA](https://circse.github.io/LT4HALA/) workshop.